How Robust is your Fair Model? Exploring the Robustness of Diverse Fairness Strategies: Experiments

 \subsubsection{Evaluation on Adult Income}

 The results for ACS Income are restricted to SGD, with $K=100$.
-We choose SGD for this data set because it is by far the largest and, as such, the computing time reduced more significantly (in absolute terms) when using SGD here than with any other data set.
+We choose SGD for this data set because it is by far the largest and, as such, the compute time decreased more significantly (in absolute terms) when using SGD here than with any other data set.